 MaryEllen Vogt, Ed.D. is Professor Emerita of Education at California State University, Long Beach.
 She is currently Director and reading specialist for the Literacy Intervention & Enrichment program for Tamraloo Studios, and is an Adjunct Professor at Wm.
 Jessup University.
 Dr. Vogt received her doctorate from the University of California, Berkeley, and is author/co-author of numerous articles, chapters, and books for teachers and administrators, including the SIOP series for teaching multilingual learners.
 Her research interests include literacy intervention, teacher change and development, and disciplinary literacy development.
 Dr. Vogt has provided professional development in all 50 states and in several other countries, including Germany, where she served as a Visiting Scholar at the University of Cologne.
 She received her university’s Distinguished Faculty Teaching Award, served as President of the International Literacy Association, and was inducted into the Reading Hall of Fame, an international organization of literacy scholars and researchers.

-Laura Warfield is passionate about teaching and currently enrolled at Sac State University to receive a Bachelor's degree in English in the Spring of 2022!
+Laura Warfield is passionate about teaching and received a Bachelor's degree in English from Cal State University, Sacramento in the Spring of 2023!
 Laura loves literature of all forms.
 Outside the classroom, her hobbies include writing creatively, enjoying Sacramento's natural beauty by swimming or hiking, and cooking.
 She also enjoys listening to and making music, which is perfect for the creative environment at Tamraloo Studios.
 She is so excited to get to know you!

 LEAD INSTRUCTOR- BASS GUITAR